-An automated reed bed module will be able to use incorporated sensors to monitor the internal conditions of the bed and allow for real-time optimisation of environmental parameters by controlling factors such as aeration and heating.
+An automated reed bed module will allow for real-time optimisation of environmental parameters.
 This should lead to an increased bed lifetime, and superior water treatment.
-The most important sensor is the MR probe as this is required to monitor clog state.
-An important development towards using these probes is to prove that sensors can work in situ, which has been shown for the first time for an MR probe in this work.
+Additionally, we have shown for the first time that an MR probe can be used to probe an actual reed bed in situ.

-A short study exploring a comparison between T_1 relaxation and quantity of solids in samples has been conducted.
-As seen from previous studies increasing particulate matter results in shortening T_1 values (Morris et al. 2011).
+A short study exploring a comparison between $T_1$ relaxation and quantity of solids in samples has been conducted.
+As seen from previous studies increasing particulate matter results in shortening $T_1$ values (Morris et al. 2011).